Rafik Messali

-Rafik Messali (born 28 April 2003) is a professional footballer who plays for Toulouse as a right-back.
+Rafik Messali (born 28 April 2003) is a professional footballer who plays as a right-back for club Toulouse.
 Born in France, he is a youth international for Algeria.

 Career

 Messali is a product of the youth academies of Miral, US Ramonville and Castanet-Tolosan before joining Toulouse's youth side in 2013.
 He was promoted to their reserves in 2021.
 On 12 September 2024, he signed his first professional contract with the club.
 He made his senior and professional debut for Toulouse as a substitute in a 2–0 Ligue 1 win over Rennes on 10 November 2024.

 International career

 Born in France, Messali is of Algerian descent.
 He is a youth international for Algeria, having played for the Algeria U20s at the 2022 UNAF U-20 Tournament.